 Step 6 – Partnership Books and Records

 a) List the address where the partnership books and records will be kept.
-This might be the business location, or with the partnership’s accountant or lawyer.
+This might be the business location or with the partnership’s accountant or lawyer.

-b) List who can inspect books and records, and when.
+b) List who can inspect books and records and when.
 Each partner should have equal rights to examine the books and records, but you can specify other individuals acting on behalf of the partner as well.

 Step 7 – Management and Voluntary Dissolution

-a) In a 50/50 business partnership, each partner usually has equal authority to make decisions for the partnership or to bind it to contracts.
 This can sometimes create confusion and strife in a partnership.
-If you want to limit this authority, you can describe which decisions are shared equally, and which require the consent of the partners.
+If you want to limit this authority, you can describe which decisions are shared equally and which require the partners’ consent.

-Step 8 – Partner Withdrawal, Retirement and Death
+Step 8 – Partner Withdrawal, Retirement, and Death

-a) Decide when partners can leave the partnership, whether at any time, after a certain period of time, or only with the consent of the remaining partner or partners.
 In a 50/50 partnership involving only two individuals, the withdrawal of one partner effectively ends the partnership.
 You may wish to consider how this will affect business operations.

 Step 9 – New Partners and Arbitration